 Let’s first present the two simplest methods: the logistic or linear regression and the decision-tree-based method.

 Logistic regression is a method that evaluates cause-and-effect relationships in structured data sets and predicts the probability of a target variable.
 Variables are binary in nature.
-Based on the set of parameters for checking fraud (identity, location, frequency, etc.) and categorical decision (either fraud or non-fraud), the probability of the output is calculated (either 0 or 1).
+Based on the set of parameters for checking fraud (identity, location, frequency, etc.) and categorical decisions (either fraud or non-fraud), the probability of the output is calculated (either 0 or 1).

 For more progressive outcomes, you can use a decision-tree-based method that is more mature and is designed to classify unusual activities.
-Decision-tree algorithm is a tree-structured scheme that entails nodes and branches (see the scheme below).
-This algorithm allows for the structure containing the decision node used to make decisions with branches representing the decisions rules, and leaf nodes that are the outcomes.
+The decision-tree algorithm is a tree-structured scheme that entails nodes and branches (see the scheme below).
+This algorithm allows for the structure containing the decision node used to make decisions with branches representing the decision rules, and leaf nodes that are the outcomes.
 A leaf node is the ultimate outcome of the decision without the possibility to divide further.
 Based on the yes-no answer, a decision tree is subdivided into sub-trees.

 Neural networks function similarly to the human brain’s neurons employing several layers.
 Artificial neural networks (ANN), aka deep learning models, are highly applicable for businesses producing huge amounts of data points.
 Therefore, they can solve complex tasks.
 Thanks to the multi-layer principle, neural networks can train on a multitude of features and easily scale up.
 Although the deep learning approach is profound, it loses its power once there are no millions of labeled transactions.
 With several layers in a neural network, data undergoes a variety of parameters that can be more business-specific.